Sleeping on an Incline – A Guide on Benefits and Possible Side Effects

 Is it good to elevate your legs while sleeping?

-Varicose Veins can form when the valves in your veins become weak or damaged.
-Complications from varicose veins might include bleeding, blood clots, and ulcers.
-Experts recommend elevating your legs as one way to prevent these from forming.
+Complications from varicose veins might include bleeding, blood clots, and ulcers, and experts recommend elevating your legs as one way to prevent these from forming.10

 Further, you may also find that sleeping with your legs elevated alleviates pain in your lower back by minimizing pressure on the spine.